Weigh in Motion System - WIMS

-Overloaded vehicles pose a number of risks that VOSA want to reduce including:
+Overloaded vehicles pose a number of risks that DVSA wants to reduce, including:

 - the safety risk and potential danger to other road users

-- damage to roads, bridges and pavements (the pilot prohibitions saved the equivalent road wear of over half a million saloon car journeys)
+- damage to roads, bridges and pavements.
+The initial pilot prohibitions saved the equivalent road wear of over half a million saloon car journeys

-- unfair disadvantage to tax paying, compliant road users
+- the unfair disadvantage to tax-paying, compliant road users

-- as well as helping to identify overloaded vehicles, VIPER assists in identifying drivers not conforming to regulation driving hours
+- helping to identify overloaded vehicles, VIPER assists in identifying drivers not conforming to the regulatory driving hours

 There can be no doubt, ANPR when combined with other technologies such as WIMS is helping make the UK roads safer by enabling very accurate identification of overweight vehicles that potentially cause a danger to other motorists.
-The reduction in damage to UK roads caused by the removal of illegal over weight vehicles, helps reduce the costs of premature road repairs, allowing resources to be targeted where needed more beneficially.
+The reduction in damage to UK roads caused by the removal of illegal overweight vehicles helps reduce the costs of premature road repairs, allowing resources to be targeted where needed.

 Heavy vehicles affect the infrastructure in several ways.
 One is that the road network can become crowded with large lorries, impairing manoeuvrability for other vehicles.
 Another is that heavy vehicles can crack and damage the road surface, especially if they are overloaded.
 As the roads deteriorate, so too does the quality of travelling for all road users who depend on fast, reliable and safe transportation.
 Weigh-in-Motion Systems prevent overloaded vehicles from accessing these roads, and so reduce road wear and tear.